 Some patrons experience limited vision and need to be seated as close to the stage as possible.
 In these cases, select seats as close to the top of the map as possible to get the seats closest to the stage.

-High-touch surfaces such as door handles, handrails, and theatre seats are cleaned and disinfected before each event.
+High-touch surfaces such as door handles, handrails, and theatre seats at the PAC are cleaned and disinfected before each event.

-Restrooms and other high-traffic areas are cleaned and disinfected regularly during and between each public event.
+Restrooms and other high-traffic areas of the PAC are cleaned and disinfected regularly during and between each public event.

 The Alaska Center for the Performing Arts occupies the entire block between 5th and 6th Avenues, and between F and G Streets in downtown Anchorage.